ntop/PF_RING/doc/README.myricom.md

 Myricom SNF v3 or v4 installed.

-PF_RING has native support for Myricom adapters, the Myricom library needs to be installed (under /opt/snf) in order to enable the Myricom module when configuring/compiling the pf_ring library.
+PF_RING has native support for Myricom adapters, the Myricom library needs to be installed (under /opt/snf) in order to enable the Myricom module at runtime.

 ## Installation
 In order to get up and running with Myricom just run the following commands.